 - Demonstrating maturity and readiness for college; - Showing their willingness to take the most rigorous courses available; - Emphasizing their commitment to academic excellence.

-AP enables students to gain skills that will help them succeed in college. - Get a head start on college-level work. - Improve their writing skills and sharpen problem-solving techniques. - Develop the study habits necessary for tackling rigorous course work.
-AP also helps students broaden their intellectual horizons by: - Becoming part of a community of students and educators who are passionate, curious, and committed to academic excellence; - Engaging in intense discussions, solve problems collaboratively, and learn to write clearly and persuasively;
+AP enables students to gain skills that will help them succeed in college.

+- Get a head start on college-level work. - Improve their writing skills and sharpen problem-solving techniques. - Develop the study habits necessary for tackling rigorous course work.

+AP also helps students broaden their intellectual horizons by:

-Taking AP courses that are developed by leading professors with approved course syllabi through the College Board to reflect and prepare students for the level of learning happening at college throughout the country.
+- Becoming part of a community of students and educators who are passionate, curious, and committed to academic excellence; - Engaging in intense discussions, solve problems collaboratively, and learn to write clearly and persuasively; - Taking courses that are developed by leading professors to reflect the level of learning happening at colleges throughout the country.